HISTORY & ACCOMPLISHMENTS

 Patrick Pesek-Herriges becomes Executive Director.

 In 1974, West CAP established the first of the federally-funded Weatherization programs.
 Today, it is a “whole house” service featuring state-of-the art technologies.
-Weatherization crews work on hundreds of homes or apartments annually to make homes more efficient, comfortable, affordable, and planet friendly.
+Weatherization crews work on hundreds of homes or apartments annually to make homes more efficient, comfortable, and affordable.
 This program recently expanded to serve two counties outside our regular service area – Burnett & Washburn.

 In 1980, West CAP conducted the first distribution of commodities in its seven-county area.
 Commodity services have evolved into the current food access program, providing food resources to area food pantries under the management of West CAP.
 Food Access and Resources (TEFAP) now aids dozens of food pantries in addition to several homeless shelters and one soup kitchen.
 The Commodity Supplemental Food Program and Senior Farmers’ Market Voucher Program are additional food security programs that target elderly households.